-My mental wellbeing has suffered a lot since I last posted.
-I’ve had a lot of ups and downs mostly due to the stress of having to recruit Personal Assistants and contemplating moving out of my parent’s house for what will be the 3rd time.
-My wellbeing improved when I received my budget but the stress of moving creates its own anxieties and challenges.
+I’ve had a lot of ups and downs mostly due to the stress of having to recruit Personal Assistants and contemplating moving out of my parent’s house for what will be the 6th time.
+My wellbeing has improved as I now have a solicitor to assist me in fighting for my rights.

 At the start of the first lockdown in 2020, I had so many plans for the upkeep of my wellbeing, so many tours and shows to watch online and accessible fitness classes for disabled people were being launched.
 Then I caught COVID-19 and it all went to hell.

 One of the main things I realised after venturing outside again was how weak I was.
 It wasn’t all to do with being ill.
 I’d spent the best part of a year in a home where everything was adapted to my needs.
 This meant I wasn’t struggling to transfer.
-This was great at the time and a boast to my mental and physical health that most of my pain disappeared but without the daily struggle my body got lazy and I’m still not back to how I was.
+Not needing to access anywhere but my home was great at the time and a boost to my mental and physical health.
+Most of my pain disappeared but without the daily struggle my body got lazy and I’m still not back to how I was.

 Dancing with Motionhouse

-As I type this it’s our first performance this evening of Wondrous Stories on Thursday 17th March.
-If you’re in or near Birmingham we are performing in Centenary Square till Sunday 20th March as part of the Birmingham 2022 Festival.
-Our 8.30 pm performance is being live-streamed on Friday 18th for those who cannot make it in person.
+Our first performance of Wondrous Stories was on Thursday 17th March, as part of the Birmingham 2022 Festival.
 Dance and more importantly my teammates in Freewheelin’ Dance have an enormous, positive impact on my wellbeing.

 Wheelchairs and Wellbeing

 Without my wheelchair, my wellbeing would suffer.
-My wheelchair is my legs and my independence, which is why I’m still searching for a suitable backup chair for when my Powerchair goes wrong.
+My wheelchair is my legs and my independence, which is why I’m still searching for a suitable second chair.
+The Q700UP I trialled at my physio session would be amazing but it is very expensive!
 More on this when I have more time, with pictures I promise.

 I’m still studying for my certificate in journalism under the ADJ but due to the above, I haven’t managed to progress much.
 I’m really enjoying the course so far and thankful that the tutors and organisers are understanding when life gets in the way.
 I hope to complete this qualification before Christmas.
 Excuse me for mentioning that holiday before November!